magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-sparkplug-api.md

 The protocol [specification](https://sparkplug.eclipse.org/specification/version/2.2/documents/sparkplug-specification-2.2.pdf)
 defines both MQTT topic and message structure for the EoN Nodes to communicate with the MQTT Server.
 Single EoN Node may represent multiple physical devices and sensors and upload device metrics for each of those devices.
-ThingsBoard decodes the device metrics from the Sparkplug payload and stores it as a corresponding device [attributes](/docs/{{docsPrefix}}user-guide/attributes/) or [time series](/docs/{{docsPrefix}}user-guide/telemetry/) data.
+IoT Hub decodes the device metrics from the Sparkplug payload and stores it as a corresponding device [attributes](/docs/{{docsPrefix}}user-guide/attributes/) or [time series](/docs/{{docsPrefix}}user-guide/telemetry/) data.
 You may also issue an update to the Sparkplug device using [shared attributes update](#update-metrics-from-shared-attributes-to-mqtt-eondevice) or